 WHAT WE DO

-Willow Bank school is a school for secondary aged students who are too ill to attend their usual school.
+Willow Bank school is a school for Key Stage 4 students who are too ill to attend their usual school.
 Many of our students are supported by CAMHS; all are supported by a consultant.

 - Small classes